trombini/aws-nodejs-serverless-example/README.md

-his project
+# Website Monitor

-It makes use of the AWS Lamda stack to schedule the script every two minutes.
+This project monitors a specific URL to match a predefined regular expression.
+In case of a match it will send an email to the configured email address.

-# AWS Node Scheduled Cron Example to check website for string
+The services makes use of the AWS Lamda stack to schedule the app every two minutes.

-T
+## Serverless with AWS Node

 This is an example of creating a function that runs as a cron job using the serverless `schedule` event.
 For more information on `schedule` event check out the Serverless docs on [schedule](https://serverless.com/framework/docs/providers/aws/events/schedule/).

 Schedule events use the `rate` or `cron` syntax.

-## Rate syntax
+### Rate syntax

 ```pseudo
 rate(value unit)